-Part of why my hard work has paid off is due to the fact that I’ve been really focused on what I want from my business and how I want my business to fit into my life.
+Part of why my hard work has paid off is due to the fact that I’ve been really focused on intentional planning in business so that I can create my business to fit into my life.
 (Having a successful business isn’t just about making money or “being busy”; it’s about creating happiness and fulfillment, too.)

 Here are the top 10 things I’ve done to grow my home-studio floral design business the most: